STEPS IN THE NOMINATION PROCESS – STUDENT

 Research Essay Formatting Guidelines:

-Research Essays should be single spaced and use 12 point or larger Arial font.
+Research Essays should be single spaced and use 12 point Arial font.
 Margins should be 1 inch on all sides.
 Page length, including bibliographic information and references, must not exceed 3 pages.
 The Essay must include the applicant’s name and the name of the nominating institution in the header of each page.
 The Research Essay may be formatted in either one or two columns on a page.
 As appropriate, utilize graphs, tables, and figures in the essay to explain or clarify results.
 Figure and table captions may use 10 point Arial font.

 Research Essays should be saved as PDF files.
 Although the upload site accepts JPG and PNG file formats, PDF files are preferred.
 Students are responsible for uploading the Research Essay.

 Letters of Recommendation: